Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Multistage portfolio optimization models with direct transaction and market impact costs

 Let $\alpha_t^i$ be the volume of security $i$ in the considered transaction and $\gamma_t^i$ be the overall market volume for security $i$ at $t$.
 Additionally, $g_t^i$ is the monetary value of asset $i$ transacted at $t$.
 The market impact costs for asset $i$ are defined as:

 where $\theta^i_t$ and $m^i_t$ are non-negative parameters that must be estimated.
 The market impact costs capture the fact that the price of an asset increases or decreases if one buys or sells very many shares of this asset.
-The total market impact costs depend on both the cost per unit $m^i_t$ and the square root of the amount traded $g^i_t$ (which is aligned with the empirical tests reported in \cite{LOEB}):
+The total market impact costs depend on both the cost per unit $m^i_t$ and the square root of the amount traded $g^i_t$ (which is aligned with the empirical tests reported in \cite{LOEB}): For $t=1,\ldots,T$, given a portfolio $x_{t-1}=(x_{t-1}^1,\ldots,x_{t-1}^n, x_{t-1}^{n+1})$ and $\xi_t$, we define Constraints \eqref{setmimpact}-(a) define how much cash is held at each period and take into account the market impact costs.
+Constraints \eqref{setmimpact}-(b) define the total amount $g_t^i$ of security $i$ traded at time $t$.
+The nonlinear constraints \eqref{setmimpact}-(c) follow from \eqref{TMIC} and permit to define the total market impact costs $q_t^i$ incurred for security $i$ at time $t$.
+Same as in the previous section, we assume that returns $(\xi_t)$ are interstage independent.